joshuarobs/fnr-test4/README.md

 Do not delete existing comments unless necessary.
 Do not waste time trying to change quotetation mark as it doesn't matter if its ' or ".
 If you need help with database migrations, look at README and when running commands assume docker is running.
 When you make new components, please write some comments, and use arrow format and export const.
 When importing from 'shared/src/components/ui', e.g. DropdownMenu, Button, shadcn related stuff, import it as from "@react-monorepo/shared".
 Stop worrying about tsconfig files and composite = true, unless its really necessary which in many cases it isn't.
 For server tests, try "npx nx test fnr-server-e2e".
 If that wont work, try look in package.json for the script.
+If there's prisma migration issues with permissions, look at README for help.
 ````

 ## Database Setup and Seeding